wp-plugins/woocommerce-new-orders-dashboard-widget/readme.txt

 Tags: woocommerce, New Orders, Dashboard Widget,Order,status .
 Requires at least: 3.0
 Tested up to: 4.2
-Stable tag: 1.0
+Stable tag: 2.0
 License: GPLv2 or later

 woocommerce New Order's Dashboard Widget Shows the recent new orders from the user On the Dashboard .

 == Description ==
+1 .
+This plugin is a woocommerce addon.

+2 .
+If woocommerce plugin installed in your site ,then this plugin works.

-woocommerce New Order's Dashboard Widget Shows the recent new orders from the user On the Dashboard  panel, also it shows the Order's status.
+3 . woocommerce New Order's Dashboard Widget Shows the recent new orders from the user On the Dashboard  panel, also it shows the Order's status.

+4 .
+You can customize No of Product to dispaly on Dashboard.

 == Installation ==